tanema/luaf/docs/index.md

   </a>
 </p>

-luaf is an implementation of lua 5.4 for learning purposes and luafs 🤠.
-It aims to be fully feature compatible with lua 5.4 as well as additions that also aim to make lua a more feature complete language.
+luaf is an experimental implementation of lua 5.4 for learning purposes and luafs 🤠.

-**`luaf` is still very WIP and really shouldn't be used by anyone except me and maybe people who are interested in lua implementations.**
+It aims to be fully feature compatible with lua 5.4 as well as additions that also aims to make lua a more feature complete language.

 ## Documentation
 I have some living documents that I update on what I learn about implementing lua